Rishthegreat/Notes/School/14 Point Speech.md

 	- His 14th point (One of the most important points)
 		- A general assembly of nations
 - Wilson was an idealist who believed that he could implement these ideas in this thing
+- This speech was very popular in the US and in Europe
+- The allies showered phamplets with the speech all over German cities and the citizens thought that Germany was signing to the 14 Point Speech.
+-